-Prerequisite: Acceptance into ZMC's Professional Massage Therapy Program Clock Hours: 16
+Prerequisite: Acceptance into ZMC's Professional Massage Therapy Program Clock Hours: 15

-Description: In the Basic First Aid, CPR and Universal Precautions course, students learn basic Universal Precautions and how to prepare for a variety of emergency situations by making sure that the scene is safe, giving basic care and getting help in a quick and efficient manner.
-In addition, students learn basic CPR and First Aid Skills and are required to become certified as First Aid Responders through the American Red Cross.
+Description: In the Standard Precautions, Sanitation, and CPR course, students are instructed in basic Standard Precautions, Sanitation and Hygiene practices that are relevant to the practice of Massage Therapy.
+Students are prepared for various emergencies and demonstrate the ability to follow the American Red Cross Protocols for ensuring that the scene is safe, giving basic care and getting help quickly and efficiently in an emergency.
+In addition, students study and demonstrate standard CPR and First Aid Skills and are required to become CPR and First Aid certified American Red Cross.